CoalitionArma/Reforger-Frontline/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest a feature for the Coalition Reforger Framework
+about: Suggest a feature for Coalition Frontline
-title: "[CRF Feature]"
+title: ''
 labels: ''
 assignees: ''